soimort/translate-shell/README.md

     Specify the screen width for padding when displaying right-to-left languages.
 -indent [num]
-    Specify the size of indent (in terms of spaces). (default: 4) -browser [program]
+    Specify the size of indent (in terms of spaces). (default: 4) -v, -view
+    View the translation in a terminal pager.
+-pager [program]
+    Specify the terminal pager to use, and view the translation.
+-browser [program]
     Specify the web browser to use.
 -p, -play